tkriik/apathy/README.md

 STATUS
 ------

-WORK IN PROGRESS
+**WORK IN PROGRESS**

 OVERVIEW
 --------

-This tool is used to trace HTTP request paths from access logs, which can be useful when designing load tests or just figuring out patterns on how other people or systems are using a specific web service.
+This tool is used to trace HTTP request paths from access logs, which can be useful when designing load tests or just figuring out how other people or systems are using a specific web service.

 For example, supposed you had an access log with following lines in a file named `my_access.log`: